Renault India Private Limited

-Renault India Private Limited is a wholly owned subsidiary of Renault, France and currently offers three models in the Indian market: budget car Kwid, the compact MPV Triber and the compact SUV Kiger.
+Renault India Private Limited is a fully owned subsidiary of Renault, France.
+It currently offers three models in the Indian market: budget car Kwid, the compact MPV Triber and the compact SUV Kiger.

 History

-In February 2008, Renault-Nissan Alliance signed Memorandum of Understanding with Government of Tamil Nadu to set up a manufacturing plant in Oragadam near Chennai.
-Work on the plant began in June later that year and was completed in a record 21 months.
-Renault Design India, the first vehicle design studio set up by a foreign manufacturer in India, was established in Mumbai in September 2008.
-The design house is integral to Renault's success in India as one of its functions is to monitor customer trends and customize global products for India.
-At the end of 2015, Renault has approximately 200 dealerships across India, from only 14 in 2012.
+In February 2008, Renault-Nissan Alliance signed a memorandum of understanding with the Government of Tamil Nadu to set up a manufacturing plant in Oragadam near Chennai.
+Work on the plant began in June of the same year, and was completed in 21 months.
+Renault Design India was the first vehicle design studio set up by a foreign manufacturer in India.
+It was established in Mumbai in September 2008.
+The design house is integral to Renault's operations in India.
+One of its functions is to monitor customer trends and customize global products for India.
+At the end of 2015, Renault had approximately 200 dealerships across India, from only 14 in 2012.

-Renault received more awards in one year than any of its market competitors.
-Since 2012, the Renault Duster received 29 awards in India and the Renault company 34 awards.
+The Renault Duster received more awards than any other car brand in India between 2012 and 2015.
+The Renault Duster received 29 awards in India, and the Renault company 34 awards.